emberjs/guides/source/testing/testing-helpers.md

 ```

 Let's start by testing the helper by showing a simple unit test and then move on
-to testing with integration tests afterwards.
+to testing with a rendering test afterwards.

 Helpers are functions, which can be easily tested through `module` alone.